-a.
-Benefits: TDV Energy Cost Savings + Other Present Value Savings: Benefits include TDV energy cost savings over the period of analysis (Energy + Environmental Economics 2016, 51-53).
-Other savings are discounted at a real (nominal - inflation) 3 percent rate.
-Other present value savings include incremental first-cost savings if proposed first cost is less than current first cost.
-Includes present value maintenance cost savings if present value of proposed maintenance costs is less than the present value of current maintenance costs.

-b.
-Costs: Total Incremental Present Value Costs: Costs include incremental equipment, replacement, and maintenance costs over the period of analysis.
+- 1. Benefits: TDV Energy Cost Savings + Other PV Savings: Benefits include TDV energy cost savings over the period of analysis (CEC 2016, Chapter 5 p.51-53).
+Other savings are discounted at a real (nominal inflation) 3 percent rate.
+Other PV savings include incremental first-cost savings if proposed first cost is less than current first cost.
+Includes present value maintenance cost savings if PV of proposed maintenance costs is less than the PV of current maintenance costs. - 2.
+Costs: Total Incremental Present Valued Costs: Costs include incremental equipment, replacement and maintenance costs over the period of analysis.
 Costs are discounted at a real (inflation adjusted) 3 percent rate.
 Includes incremental first cost if proposed first cost is greater than current first cost.
-Includes present value of maintenance incremental cost if present value of proposed maintenance costs is greater than the present value of current maintenance costs.
-If incremental maintenance cost is negative, it is treated as a positive benefit.
-If there are no total incremental present value costs, the B/C ratio is infinite.
+Includes present value of maintenance incremental cost if PV of proposed maintenance costs is greater than the PV of current maintenance costs.
+If incremental maintenance cost is negative it is treated as a positive benefit.
+If there are no Total Incremental Present Valued Costs, the B/C ratio is infinite.